 Yeah, I don’t blame you.
-Everyone and their mother uses their blog as a means of marketing their business.
+Everyone and their mother uses their blog for business.

 And honestly, I totally get why this happens.